gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 ```
 {
   messages: [<list of result messages from the di server>],
-  exitCode: <exit code of the call to the deployer app>
+  exitCode: <exit code of the call to the deployer app, one of -1, 0, 1.>,
+  signal: <signal that the child process was closed with>
 }
 ```

 - `io` (optional): javascript object containing two callback functions `io.stdoutCB` and `io.stderrCB` of the form `function(data)` for streaming stdout and stderr of the call to the deployer, defaults to piping stdout and stderr of the deployer to stdout and stderr of the calling Node.js app

+The exit codes have different meanings:

+- -1: The child process was most likely killed externally, check the signal property for details.
+- 0: Deployment done succesfully.
+- 1: Deployment failed, errors occurred.

+The signal property is only set, if exitCode is -1.